 You just literally leave it on a porch or in an area where the sun can shin on it for hours.
 The only problem here is that the light won’t be able to get into the deep areas of the bird and dry those up, which is why I suggest the rice option because it WILL absorb the moisture in the deep areas without you actually having to open up the bird.

-Here is a case where this worked:
+Here is a case where a drone was underwater for an hour, and this method worked:

 And in this case, it happened to a Mavic Pro 2 model.
 I happen to own both of these things (and the first Mavic) so I’m glad to see these situations resolve, it gives me some relief to know if it happened to me that there’s some way to fix it.
 But of course, not everyone has these models, but in either case, rice is GREAT for maximizing the odds of recovery, even if those odds are small.